Your dog has bad breath? (What you can do about it)

 7. inflammation of the nasal mucosa and sinuses.

 Inflammation in these areas is most commonly caused by viruses, bacteria and fungi.
-In the event of an infestation of these organisms, a fetid and decaying smell from the mouth of your quadruped occur.
+An infestation of these organisms can cause a foul and putrid odor from your pet's mouth.

 The accompanying symptoms of such inflammation are the following:

-For this reason, it is recommended to immediately visit the veterinarian so that, for example, an antibiotic can be administered.
+Therefore, it is recommended to immediately visit the veterinarian, so that, for example, an antibiotic can be administered.

 8. tumors in the mouth or nose area

-Tumor diseases in the mouth and nose area can also cause bad breath in dogs.
+Tumors in the mouth and nose area can also cause bad breath in dogs.
 As a rule, however, this cause is rare.
-Due to the Cell damage it can lead to Inflammations come.
+Cell damage can lead to inflammation.

 Both are factors responsible for the mouth odor.
 This rare disease is mostly found in older furry noses.